Frequently Asked Questions

 Enketo and ODK are following the same XForms format and APIs.
 This means Enketo Express (and some other Enketo-powered apps) can be used in conjunction with ODK Aggregate.
 They should be seen as an alternative for ODK Collect.
 The codebases of Enketo Express and ODK Collect are completely separate and both are 100% unique implementations of the same specifications.

-Within the ODK Developer Community, Enketo has taken on the role of documenting and guarding the XForms specification.
-The specification is published at https://opendatakit.github.io/xforms-spec/.
+Within the ODK Developer Community, Enketo has taken on a responsibility for documenting the XForms specification.
+The specification is published here.
 In addition Enketo is actively involved in proposing and discussing additions and changes to the specifications in the ODK Developers' fora.

 What is the relationship between Enketo and KoBoToolbox?

 Enketo Express is an integral part of kobotoolbox.org and KoBoToolbox has historically sponsored a large chunk of Enketo Express' development.
-It still provides code, emotional support, and funding for bug fixes.
+It still provides code, feedback, emotional support, and significant funding for features and bug fixes.

 What is the relationship between Enketo and Ona?

 Enketo Express is an integral part of ona.io.
-Ona has historically played a major role in Enketo's development and design.
-Ona still contributes code, sponsorship, emotional support, and translations to Enketo.
+The founders of Ona have historically played a huge role in Enketo's development and design when we working together at the same lab at Columbia University.
+Ona still contributes code, feedback, sponsorship, emotional support, and translations to the Enketo project.

 Can I help translate Enketo Express?